archway-network/archway-docs/docs/create/getting-started/basics.md

-deploy [options]                 Deploy to network, or test deployability faucet                           Request Testnet funds from faucet history                          Print deployments history metadata [options]               Set the contract metadata network                          Show network settings or migrate between networks new                              Create a new project for Archway network query [options] <module> [type]  Query for data on Archway network run [options]                    Run a custom script of your own creation test                             Run unit tests tx [options]                     Execute a transaction on Archway network help [command]                   display help for command
+deploy [options]                 Deploy to network, or test deployability faucet                           Request Testnet funds from faucet history                          Print deployments history instantiate [options]            Instantiate a stored contract metadata [options]               Set the contract metadata network                          Show network settings or migrate between networks new                              Create a new project for Archway network query [options] <module> [type]  Query for data on Archway network run [options]                    Run a custom script of your own creation store [options]                  Stores and verify a contract on-chain test                             Run unit tests tx [options]                     Execute a transaction on Archway network help [command]                   display help for command